Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 • Mayonnaise Provencal.

 Well, I briefly covered the topic.
 I look forward to your comments.
 Please subscribe to blog updates - all the most interesting things are yet to come!
-If you find my modest works interesting, then please share the article on social networks.
+If you find my humble works interesting, then please share the article on social networks.

 Always yours Irina.

 Women's logic demanded something with a touch of French chic.
-Probably, the origin of the meter Olivier is to blame ...
+Probably the origin of the meter Olivier is to blame...

 Quadro Nuevo - Bonjour Juliette